yevhen/Nake/README.md

 [Step] void Publish(bool beta = false)
 {
-    Test();                         //   sometimes, you need to execute the same step but with Build("Release");               //  different arguments.
+    Test();                         //   sometimes, you need to execute the same step but with Build("Release");               //  different args.
 Unlike other build automation tools
-    ------                          //  there is no special syntax to force step to run again - Nuget("Nake.nuspec", beta)      //       you just invoke it with different arguments!
+    ------                          //  there is no special syntax to force step to run again, Nuget("Nake.nuspec", beta)      //       you just invoke it with different arguments!
 }